Robert M. La Follette: Early life

-Robert Marion La Follette Sr. was born on a farm in Primrose, Wisconsin, on June 14, 1855.
-He was the youngest of five children born to Josiah La Follette and Mary Ferguson, who had settled in Wisconsin in 1850.
+Robert Marion La Follette Sr. was born on a farm in Primrose, Wisconsin, on June 14, 1855, to Josiah La Follette and Mary Ferguson.
+His parents had broken off a prior engagement, but they reunited in 1845 when Mary's first husband, Alexander Buchanan, was killed at a barn raising.
 Josiah descended from French Huguenots, while Mary was of Scottish ancestry.
-La Follette's great-great-grandfather, Joseph La Follette emigrated from France to New Jersey in 1745.
+La Follette's great-great-grandfather, Joseph La Follette, emigrated from France to New Jersey in 1745.
 La Follette's great-grandfather moved to Kentucky, where they were neighbors to the Lincoln family.

 Josiah died just eight months after Robert was born, and in 1862, Mary married John Saxton, a wealthy, seventy-year-old merchant.
 La Follette's poor relationship with Saxton made for a difficult childhood.
 Though his mother was a Democrat, La Follette became, like most of his neighbors, a member of the Republican Party.

 La Follette began attending school at the age of four, though he often worked on the family farm.
 After Saxton died in 1872, La Follette, his mother, and his older sister moved to the nearby town of Madison.
 La Follette began attending the University of Wisconsin in 1875 and graduated in 1879 with a Bachelor of Science degree.
-He was a mediocre student, but won a statewide oratory contest and established a student newspaper named the University Press.
+He was a mediocre student, but he won a statewide oratory contest and established a student newspaper named the University Press.
 He was deeply influenced by the university's president, John Bascom, on issues of morality, ethics, and social justice.
 During his time at the university, he became a vegetarian, declaring that his diet gave him more energy and a "clear head".

 La Follette met Belle Case while attending the University of Wisconsin, and they married on December 31, 1881, at her family home in Baraboo, Wisconsin.
-She became a leader in the feminist movement, an advocate of women's suffrage and an important influence on the development of La Follette's ideas.
+She became a leader in the feminist movement, an advocate of women's suffrage, and an important influence on La Follette's ideas.